philla2020/go-aware/content/en/docs/Basic of the language/complex-types.md

 	}
 }
 ```
-in the above example remember the multiple assingment separated by comma, *i,j := 0, len(a) - 1*, where i is 0 and j is 5.
+in the above example remember the multiple assignment separated by comma, *i,j := 0, len(a) - 1*, where i is 0 and j is 5.

 The **ZERO value** of a slice type is nil:
 ```golang